sdsc/sdsc-summer-institute-2021/0_Preparation/training_account_configurations.md

 ### Default applications location:
 **CHECK THIS**
 You have been set up with a default user environment: you do not need have a .bashrc file.
-You will see the code in these folder *by default*
+You will see the code in these folders *by default*
 * link to /cms
 * link to singularity for SDSC SI20